18F/charlie/DEV.md

 ### Anatomy of developing and deplolying a New Charlie Bot

-For a new bot called `awesomobot`:
+For a new bot called `awesomobot`, this is the general flow:

 ![awesomobot](awesomobot.png "awesomobot")